codematch-llm/.github/profile/README.md

 The frontend is part of the system repository - [system-frontend](https://github.com/codematch-llm/system).

---
+---

-In each repository there is a more in-depth explanation of how its respective components work and are implemented in detail.
+💡 In each repository there is a more in-depth explanation of how its respective components work and are implemented in detail.

---
+---

+📝🤝 Note - This project was completed for [Checkmarx](https://github.com/checkmarx), serving as a proof of concept (PoC) to address the requirements outlined by their product users.